-There will be three tests.
+There will be four tests.
+No make-up tests will be given.
+The lowest score of the chapter tests will be dropped.
+If a test is missed, it will be the test score that is dropped.
 The purpose of these tests is to check your understanding of the concepts covered in the course.
 Most of the questions on these tests will require showing a significant amount of work.
 A correct answer with insufficient work will receive partial credit or no credit.